ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 These KKT conditions are the true thermodynamic closure being embedded in ASCEND, even if the first implementation hides them inside a black-box.

+It is conceivable that a future ASCEND integration could expose some or all of this KKT system more directly to the outer solver.
+That could be useful if there is later value in solving larger flowsheets and equilibrium conditions in one more tightly orchestrated nonlinear system.

+However, that is explicitly not the first implementation target.
+The first target is a robust, tested black-box equilibrium kernel.

 ## 10.2 Relation to old phase-equilibrium thinking

 For nonreactive phase equilibrium, it is common to say "equal chemical